xtallet/The-AI-Engineer-Challenge/README.md

 3. **Open the app:**
    - Go to [http://localhost:3000](http://localhost:3000)
 4. **Upload a PDF:**
-   - Use your own insurance policy PDF, or try this [Sample Car Insurance Policy PDF](https://doi.nv.gov/uploadedFiles/doinvgov/_public-documents/Consumers/PP_00_01_06_98.pdf)
+   - Use your own insurance policy PDF or DOCX, or try this [Sample Car Insurance Policy PDF](https://doi.nv.gov/uploadedFiles/doinvgov/_public-documents/Consumers/PP_00_01_06_98.pdf)
 5. **Enter your OpenAI API key** (required for embedding and chat).
 6. **Ask questions** about your policy using the example questions or your own.